A brutally honest, unbiased review of Ruggable rugs, its pros/cons to consider, if it’s worth the money, and my top favorite styles.

 Complicated Return Policy

 - Be mindful of the return policy.
 Rugs can be returned for a full refund, but the processing fees will not be refunded with it.
 And rugs can’t have any dirt, fur, pet dander, or signs of wear on them if returned (although, as a buyer, I’m thankful for that rule).

-- Corners have a tendency to curl at first, but they settle over time, and you can tuck each corner of the rug pad into a pocket underneath the rug cover to fix that issue.
+- Corners have a tendency to curl at first, but they settle over time, and you can use a little carpet tape under each corner of the rug cover to fix that issue.
 I have noticed the edge banding is raised a little bit, and I’ve heard of others having problems with that curling a little over time too.
 I’ll report back on that, but so far, so good.

 - It’s difficult to put the rug cover back on the pad by yourself.
 Maybe that’s just me and I’ll get more experienced putting the cover back on over time, but I found it close to impossible without enlisting the help of Robert to double team that job with me.
 Not a deal breaker; just something to note.

 All things considered, we do love it!
 And if you live in a house with messy kiddos and/or shedding, accident-prone pets, I highly recommend the Ruggable route.

 UPDATE: It’s been 1 year since we purchased our Ruggable rug, and while keeping it clean is really easy, the edges have curled a lot more.

 The concept is great, but I do think the company still has some kinks to work out.
 Overall, I do still like it though.
 For a quick solution, use this carpet tape to keep Ruggable rugs from curling up.

 I rounded up a few of my favorite designs of theirs that I love, if you think it might be a good option for you.

 (Total disclosure, I do get affiliate commission from these links below.
 But my cons definitely still stand.
 It’s not a 100% perfect rug, but it comes pretty darn close.)